 When terrorist attacks have taken place in Western cities, there has been a spate of hashtags called things like #wearelondon.
 The Museum of London is using that very slogan in his fundraising efforts, and there’s a (quite staggeringly trite) Madness song with the same title.
 I understand the need of young people in particular to be proud of where they’re from (this Nike advert inspires even me to take a certain pride in lifestyles and scenes I can’t exactly claim any credit for or part in).
 Nonetheless, when I see such slogans I can’t help feeling a certain cynicism, thinking in particular of those who’ve been priced, burnt or brexited out of the city over the last few years.
 Should ‘being a Londoner’ be a source of pride nowadays?
 Or is it rather a badge of unwarranted privilege?

 To be proud of something, you have to be part of it in some meaningful way.
 On previous occasions moving to London, I was desperate to be involved somehow in the nightlife.
 Thankfully nowadays that’s no longer an issue.
 Tempting to say it must be better than Rome, but then to be fair we went to Italy to have a baby and only ever left the flat after dark to stock up on emergency nappies.
 The prospect of returning to London filled my head with fantasies of late nights and favourite drinking haunts.
-There will be few late nights, but then most of the pubs have shut down in any case.
+There will be few late nights, but then so many of the pubs have shut down in any case.
 I will only experience a ever-depleting fraction of what this city has to offer, in both a positive and negative sense (I hope I never live through the kinds of migration, housing and work-related horrors described by writers such as Hsiao-Hung Pa, Ben Juddah, and Anna Minton).
 Nonetheless, our daughter, who sadly so far has shown little interest in exploring the grime haunts of East London, will grow up a Londoner, at least for the foreseeable future.
 I hope she feels that the city is hers and feels lucky to live here, but not that it belongs to her alone.

 It is, of course, a luxury to escape a situation of political discomfort and economic despondency (even if it means jumping onto another rapidly-shrinking iceberg).
 Regardless of the outrageous limbo in which EU citizens in the UK find themselves, there’s something slightly tasteless about British people discussing where they can escape to after Brexit, especially when you consider how few Syrian refugees the UK has taken in.
 Few born here are in any physical danger because of Brexit, and maybe instead of looking to carry on our lives elsewhere unhindered by history there’s something more useful, indeed responsible we can do: After all, we will not be not the main victims of Brexit, and in any case the world was not by any means a perfect place before June 23 2016.
 The lesson for me involves learning to engage, not to be a tourist who’s just here to consume.
 One aspect of Brexit is that many of us (assume that we) will be shielded from its consequences, just as we’ve been sheltered from the direct impact of austerity to the point where we can condemn those who voted for Brexit without taking due account of the myriad ways in which our life-chances have enabled us to make more responsible and rational political choices.
 Maybe one way of overcoming our anxieties about our own fates is to join forces with those for whom complacency is another manifestation of privilege.